golemfactory/golem-architecture/arch-snapshot/arch.md

 ###### Negotiable properties

-[Negotiable properties](../standards/README.md#-fact--vs--negotiable--properties) is a negotiation scheme and property naming convention that enables the Provider and Requestor Agents to negotiate the value of a single parameter.
+[Negotiable properties](../standards/README.md#-fact--vs--negotiable--properties) is a negotiation scheme that enables the Provider and Requestor Agents to negotiate the value of a single parameter.
 As an example, the negotiation of the `golem.com.payment.debit-notes.accept-timeout?` property, which indicates how long the Requestor Agent has to accept a Debit Note, will be demonstrated.
+Although the `?` symbol appears to be an operator, it holds no special meaning and is merely part of the property naming convention.

 Both agents begin by setting their initial preferred timeout values.
 With each turn, they adjust the value until they either agree on a specific value or one party rejects the proposals, ending the negotiation.